otwcode/otwarchive/CODE_OF_CONDUCT.md

 ## Enforcement

-Violations of any part of this Code of Conduct, including our [policy on AI usage](CONTRIBUTING.md#contributing-code), may result in corrective action, up to and including banning from the GitHub repository and Jira.
+Violations of any part of this Code of Conduct, including our [policy on AI usage](CONTRIBUTING.md#contributing-code), may result in corrective action, up to and including being banned from the GitHub repository and Jira.